SBS (Australian TV channel)

-As of 2024, the SBS is the fifth-rated television network and primary channel in Australia, behind the Seven Network, Nine Network, ABC TV and Network 10.
+As of 2025, SBS TV is the fifth-rated television network and primary channel in Australia, behind the Seven Network, Nine Network, ABC TV and Network 10.

 History

 Origins

-SBS began test transmissions in April 1979 as SBS Ethnic Television when it showed various foreign language programs on ABV-2 Melbourne and ABN-2 Sydney on Sunday mornings.
-Full-time transmission began at 6.30 pm on 24 October 1980 (United Nations Day) as Channel 0/28.
-At the time, SBS was broadcasting on UHF Channel 28 and VHF Channel 0.
-Bruce Gyngell, who introduced television to Australia back in 1956, was given the task of introducing the first batch of programs on the new station.
-The first program shown was a documentary on multiculturalism entitled Who Are We? which was hosted, produced and directed by well-known Australian journalist Peter Luck.
+SBS began test transmissions in April 1979 under the name "SBS Ethnic Television", broadcasting foreign-language programs on ABV-2 Melbourne and ABN-2 Sydney on Sunday mornings.
+Full-time transmission commenced at 6:30 p.m. on 24 October 1980 (United Nations Day) as Channel 0/28.
+At the time, SBS broadcast on UHF Channel 28 and VHF Channel 0.
+Bruce Gyngell, who introduced television to Australia back in 1956, was tasked with launching the station's initial programming.
+The first program broadcast was a documentary on multiculturalism titled Who Are We?, hosted, produced, and directed by Australian journalist Peter Luck.